tim-mei/space-invaders/README.md

 **Instructions**
 Use the left and right arrow keys to pilot the cannon.
-Press 'spacebar' to shoot pellets at the aliens.
+Press 'spacebar' to shoot pellets at the aliens. q - decreases the number of lives by 1 w - shifts the alien array down e - removes all the aliens

 [Prototype Document](https://docs.google.com/document/d/11_JpabYqUISPBUm-nMWko9OeEPJgHzp7g-6x7ChPbeA/edit?usp=sharing)